 Passing down traditions is something families hold sacred.
 Often, such traditions can have great impact, molding the way we lead our lives, choices we make and the way we treat one another.
-One such tradition started for Ron Alston when, during his childhood, his father taught him the power behind positive affirmations.
+One such tradition started for Ron Alston when, during his childhood, his father taught him the power behind positive family affirmations.
 Once he became a father, Alston revived the tradition with his daughter Aliya.
 He shared this morning ritual via video a few years back.

 A Road to Positivity and Success